What are Startup Costs in Singapore 2026

 If you’re budgeting, expect a minimum of SGD 1,000 to SGD 2,000 in the first year for registration and compliance alone.
 This estimate makes Singapore one of the more affordable yet globally competitive places to launch.

 For early-stage founders, budget-friendly co-working options exist in neighborhoods such as Paya Lebar or Jurong.
-Here, hot desks start at SGD 200–350 per month, offering Wi-Fi, meeting rooms, and shared resources.
-This is enough for startups that want a professional address without heavy costs.
+Here, hot desks start at SGD 200/350 per month, offering Wi-Fi, meeting rooms, and shared resources.
+This is enough for startups that want a professional address without high costs.

 When planning costs, startups should compare: